Endre-Tonnessen/MasterProject/README.md

 Paper: https://arxiv.org/abs/2305.09972
 -> Have a look at feature maps, displaying how the model views the image at different layers.
     -> Can explain class confusion.
 Ofcourse i only have 1 class currently...

+# Notes: 12.03.2024
+# TODO: Add filters from Granule Explorer into GE Viz comparision.
+Filters passrate, tensions, etc. Allows us to compare results on the relevant granules.
+Removes granules of one pixels...